oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/atomfeeds/create-flow/atomfeeds.md

 7. Click ***&gt; (Next step)*** and Review the summary and click ***Done***
 8. Click ***Save*** to persist changes

-## Take 5: Define the Data Mapping
+## Task 5: Define the Data Mapping
 A Map action named **Map getNewHireATOMFeed** is automatically created.
 We'll define this data mapping.
 1. Select the **Map getNewHireATOMFeed action** and click on **...** and click on **Edit**
 2. In the **Target** section, expand **Application Pull Parameter**